emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 #### State
 A `state` is matter in a particular configurational state.
-It is defined as having spatial direct parts that persists (do not change) throughout the lifetime of the `state`.
+It is defined as having spatial direct parts that persist (do not change) throughout the lifetime of the `state`.
 Hence, a `state` is like a snapshot of a physical in a finite time interval.